sudoankit/at/_posts/2020-07-05-Twitter-Anger-Me.md

 I want to write more but <font color="red"><i>[censored]</i></font>

-Doxxing is absolutely horrendous and I applaud [Scott Alexander's response to NYT](https://slatestarcodex.com) (the NYT reporter was going to doxx his real name) by deleting his blog.
-I'm a huge advocate of privacy and respect people's personal space.
+~~Doxxing is absolutely horrendous and I applaud [Scott Alexander's response to NYT](https://slatestarcodex.com) (the NYT reporter was going to doxx his real name) by deleting his blog.
+I'm a huge advocate of privacy and respect people's personal space.~~  <font color="red"> As of 25th July, 2020, his blog is up again.</font>

 I'm often furious at fellow Indians (and anyone) who absolutely have no regards to personal space or privacy.
 It's always "our" stuff and they need to know everything about you.